MicrosoftDocs/power-platform/power-platform/admin/configure-server-based-authentication-sharepoint-on-premises.md

 Dynamics 365 apps

 - **Run SharePoint Integration Wizard** privilege.
-This is required to run the Enable Server-based Authentication wizard in [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps.
+This is required to run the Enable Server-based Authentication wizard in Dynamics 365 apps.

      By default, the System Administrator security role has this permission.